tohcejasmine/Notes/WIP/Python/REST API with Python Flask.md

 Host: https://twitter.com
 ```

-Possible responses to a request
+Possible responses to a request:
 * Error, path not found
 * Error, protocol not supported
 * Error, server unavailable